DengYiping/Shuoshuo_crawler/README.md

 Shuoshuo_crawler
 ----------------
 ----------------
+A new scala version has been released: https://github.com/DengYiping/shuoshuo_scala This version uses elasticsearch, and it is more easy to use, and more features will come later.
+I will still maintain this repo, but I will not add any new features to this free software.

 A crawler for one of the most popular social network.
 Work correctly on Mac os with Xcode.
 The troble is been solved and is stable under Mac OS X and Ubuntu.
 If you need data, you can contact me.
 If you are using this crawler, you should know that I am not resposible for your usage, even if I create this software for academic analysis.
 Crawling may increase the pressure on Tencent server, please be gentle.
 Contact info: qq#: 649899819

 Disclaimer